XanaduAI/strawberryfields/doc/code/sf_cli.rst

 * ``--token``: The authentication token to use.
 * ``--local``: Whether or not to create the configuration file locally in the current directory.

-If not provided, the configuration file will be saved in the users configuration directory.
+If not provided, the configuration file will be saved in the user's configuration directory.

 Configuration wizard
 ~~~~~~~~~~~~~~~~~~~~